 Clutter takes over your life.

 This is a photo of the few remaining tiles that must be removed before the new tile is installed.
-Terri took this project on, and later and we found shards of tile embedded in the walls.
+Terri took this project on.
+With hammer in hand with goggles in place, she bashed away.
+And later we found shards of tile embedded in the walls.
 No joke.

 We decided to paint the kitchen cabinets.
 If you’ve ever done this, you know that it’s a big job, big disruption, and big mess.